Thank you for your interest in making a difference!

 The Texas Master Naturalist Program trains volunteers to educate, serve, and support the conservation of natural resources in their communities across Texas.

-The Balcones Canyonlands Chapter focuses on the Eastern Hill Country, particularly the Balcones Canyonlands Preserve and the Balcones Canyonlands National Wildlife Refuge in North Austin.
-If you plan to volunteer outside the Austin area, visit the State TMN website to find a chapter near you.
+The Balcones Canyonlands Chapter is based in North Austin and Western Travis County, with particular focus on the Balcones Canyonland Preserve and Balcones Canyonlands National Wildlife Refuge.
+If you primarily intend to volunteer outside of our area, visit the State TMN website to find a chapter near you.

 To become a Certified Texas Master Naturalist, you must: